American-School-of-the-Hague/psd2l-plugin/BS_Users_Enrollments/README_Users_Enrollments.md

 ## 7 Users Teachers Active

-All active staff updated as role "Instructors".
+All active staff staff added to ORG (6066) as "Instructor"

 ### Fields Provided & Used